Co-op Student of the Year

 Co-op Coordinator Support Letter: student must receive letter of support from Co-op Coordinator.
 Letter can be used to demonstrate excellence in all four areas of selection criteria.

-Student's Co-op Coordinator is required to submit one typewritten, signed letter supporting student nominee.
-Please submit the letter on institution letterhead (2 pages maximum, 1 inch margins, 10 pt font minimum).
+Student's Co-op coordinator is required to submit one typewritten, signed letter supporting student nominee.
+Please submit the letter on institution letterhead (two pages maximum, one-inch margins, 10 pt font minimum).
 Within the letter, please comment (with specific examples where possible) on the student's:

 - Achievement in the Co-op Program

 - Personal qualities, including any barriers student has overcome

 - Career readiness and personal growth as result of participation in co-op

 - One typewritten, signed recommendation letter on company letterhead (two pages maximum, one-inch margins, 10 pt font minimum), commenting on student's performance in the workplace

 Nomination packages must be one PDF document with the following items presented in the order below: